 The BRIC, a subsidiary of DDC, is currently and continually seeking qualified applicants for temporary, on-call Archaeological Field Technician

-positions to support ongoing and upcoming archaeological survey, excavation, and monitoring projects in New Mexico, Colorado, Arizona, and on the Navajo Nation.
-We have an immediate need for experienced temporary on-call archaeologists for multiple field work projects based out of our Albuquerque, New Mexico office.
+positions to support ongoing and upcoming archaeological survey, excavation, and monitoring projects in Oklahoma.
 Wages will range depending on experience, education, and previous work.
 Candidates who can only work on-call or part-time are urged to apply.
 Primary duties will include assisting with background research, conducting archaeological surveys and construction monitoring projects.
 Work will include both one-day and multiple-day assignments.
 We anticipate that employment will begin immediately.
 While these are classified as temporary positions, we anticipate enough work to continue employment following initial projects.This position is on-call, hourly

 Successful candidates should be motivated, resourceful, dedicated, and organized, and able to walk several miles per day over uneven terrain.
 All candidates will work under the supervision of a Field Director or Project Director.
 Duties to include: